nuigroup/ccv-wxwidgets/trunk/CCV2.0/README.txt

   OpenCV2.2 or higher
   gcc4

+Move makefiles/Makefile.osx to the this folder and rename it to Makefile.

 you may need to select the correct gcc version in shell like this:
   $ sudo gcc_select gcc42